BlueBrain/Deep-Atlas/README.md

 # Deep Atlas

-Deep Atlas is a suite of tools created by the Blue Brain Project.
+Deep Atlas is a suite of tools created by the Blue Brain Project to manipulate atlas images.
 - [Atlas Alignment](#atlalign) — Perform multimodal image registration and alignment.
 - [Atlas Download Tools](#atldld) — Search, download, and prepare atlas data.